Eigenfocus/eigenfocus/README.md

 Here are some of the features:

 - Multiple Users with Permission Control
+- Issue Assignments
 - Custom Issue Statuses & Types
-- Multiple views with pre-saved filters
-- Dynamic columns aren't just "Trello lists": they are true projections from your issues and can represent many things: a status, a label, a person...

-Coming next:
-- Grid View (In alpha testing)
-- Issue relationships
-- Custom fields
-- Timesheet analytics
-- Timeline view
+- Create multiple views for different purposes: planning, daily tracking, retrospectives and more.
+- Columns and Rows can represent multiple fields: item status, labels, assignees...
+- Grid View: also know as swimlanes.
+Customize columns and rows by status, assignee, label, etc. This view can handle multiple workflows and needs.

 <br/>